 There are plenty of mobile attribution platforms that can be integrated with a game or an app.

 Attributed installs are growing at a rate of 39%, while non-attributed installs are growing at a slower pace.
 That means more marketers are tracking the user journey to their app or through their app.

 Some of the mobile attribution platforms are:

 Mobile attribution platforms are usually closely connected to analytics.
-Platforms mentioned will offer you attribution, but you’ll also be able to get a better insight into your app and the audience.
+The platforms mentioned will offer you attribution and more.
+Nowadays, most of them come with tools to help you grow your app and give you valuable market insights.
 Mobile app analytics are the key to understanding your users.
-If you are wondering how often do your users open your app or how long do they stay in app, analytics have the answer.
+If you are wondering how often do your users open your app or how long do they stay in-app, analytics have the answer